ohanhi/keyboard-extra/README.md

 ---

-**PS.** The [Tracking Key Changes](https://github.com/ohanhi/keyboard-extra/blob/master/example/TrackingKeyChanges.elm) example shows how to use `updateWithKeyChange` to find out exactly which key was pressed down / released on that update cycle.
+**PS.** The [Tracking Key Changes example](https://ellie-app.com/tYS3vBzTTTa1/0) example shows how to use `updateWithKeyChange` to find out exactly which key was pressed down / released on that update cycle.

 ## Plain Subscriptions